Bible Meaning: Red or Edom (Old Testament)

 Strong's Concordance #H123, #G2401

 Idumea is the name given to the land controlled by the descendants of Esau, Jacob's brother, known as the Edomites (Genesis 25:30, 36:8).
-Throughout their history, they would have a troubled relationship with Israel (see our article on Edom).
+They, throughout their history, would have a troubled relationship with Israel.

-The Edomites populated an area southeast, south and southwest of the Dead Sea with their capital being Bozrah.
+The Edomites who would come to populate Idumea first lived in an area southeast, south and southwest of the Dead Sea with their capital being Bozrah.
 Sometime after Jerusalem's destruction in 586 B.C., however, the land they occupied was destroyed in fulfillment of prophecy (Malachi 1:1 - 4).

 Seeking refuge, the Edomites migrated west and settled in former Judean territory roughly in and around the city of Hebron.
 The area they controlled was eventually referred to as Idumea, a part of which was incorporated into the Roman province of Judea in 6 A.D.